FesianXu/LipNet_ChineseWordsClassification/ReadMe.md

 To find more setting about the training including the optimizer, learning rate etc , You can find them clearly in the config file `$(ProjectPath)/config/hypers/liper_ctc.yaml`.
 The whole file is self explained.

 ---

+# To improve the project

+The project is still limited to predict some certain categories of the words.
+It's not very useful in the daily life however.
+To improve this project, we might try to make it has the ability to predict a continuous videos and the prediction is variable.
+It will make this project more meaningful.
+I will import the ctc decoder latter :)

 # Reference